Generic Predictions for Primordial Perturbations and their implications: Establishment of the framework

 Since, the whole dynamics of the inflation at every instant can be studied with the help of the slow-roll parameters (defined in (\ref{slowroll})), they suit appropriate to get utilized on the basis of which the overall dynamics can be studied.
 Moreover, they can set to be free from any cosmological model-based assumptions.
 Since, the second slow-roll parameter $\eta_{_{H}}$ can be worked out from $\epsilon_{_{H}}$, we only need a single dynamical variable.
 The overall problem now can be setup in a $2-$dimensional Grid-like structure which contains a wide range of discrete values of $\epsilon_{_{H}}$, approximately $\sim 10^3$.
 The values are generated assuming a uniform distribution given by

 This range also include possible values required for the enhancement of the power spectrum.
-The problem can now be formulated in the following way: \begin{itemize} \item We first form an environment in the form of a Grid (with dimensions $M \times N$) of $\epsilon_{_{H}}$ values on which the agent will explore many times till it find the best-possible trajectory or trajectories, which is desirable according to our task. \item Each cell in Grid holds a unique value of $\epsilon_{_{H}}$, known as a `state'.
+The problem can now be formulated in the following way: \begin{itemize} \item We first form an environment in the form of a Grid (with dimensions $M \times N$) of $\epsilon_{_{H}}$ values on which the agent will explore many times till it find the best-possible trajectory or trajectories, which is desirable according to our task \footnote{Here, we note that the exploration of the agent extends beyond the neighboring states of the current grid cell.
+Considering the large transitions needed to achieve large $\eta_{_H}$, we have enabled the agent to take steps of varying sizes.
+These steps can also alter the state value by an order of magnitude.
+For more details see Appendix-A{\ref{app1}}.}. \item Each cell in Grid holds a unique value of $\epsilon_{_{H}}$, known as a `state'.
 In each state, the agent takes the feedback from the environment. \item We then define a set of actions which takes the agent from one-cell to any other.
 Each time-step is a measure of e-foldings.
 Depending on which action the agent will take, the rate of change of $\epsilon_{_{H}}$ will be determined at that particular time-step. \item Based on the policy updating rule (\ref{ppo}), the agent will decide itself which action has more probability at a given time-step to enhance the reward $\mathrm{R}$. \item The reward is given at each step, specifically if it satisfies the CMB constraints, slow-roll, ultra slow-roll(s), as well as at the last-step if it meets the necessary condition require to end the inflation. \item The policy gets updated after several epochs (generally ranges between $10-100$ depending on the complexity of the system). \item The best-policy is then used to predict the outcomes, this works even if the environment gets sightly perturbed. \end{itemize}